Alice In Chains - Jar OF Flies

 The album opens with the song "Rotten Apple" when already in his first note Mike gives the stamp that he belongs to this amazing band and integrates into it wonderfully.
 Cantrell with the "wow wow" feels like he is crying before the harmony of the two enters and the atmosphere becomes gloomy and melancholy.

-The next section is a beautiful instrumental section, Cantrell's talent as a guitarist rises above and beyond and sweeps us without words.
+The next section "Whale & Wasp" is a beautiful instrumental section, Cantrell's talent as a guitarist rises above and beyond and sweeps us without words.

 The song "Don't Follow" gets a slightly folky southern vibe with David Atkinson's collaboration on the harmonica and is calm and slow, apparently here our drugged hero no longer returns home and asks not to be followed physically as well as mentally.

-The song that closes the album is very different in its blues style from the other songs, finding its distant protagonist asking to be left alone even though his family and friends are calling him back home.
+The song that closes the album "Swing On This" is very different in its blues style from the other songs, finding its distant protagonist asking to be left alone even though his family and friends are calling him back home.

 The album earned the band two Grammy nominations in 1995, Best Recording Package and Best Hard Rock Performance.